anime-notifier/anime-notifier-web/README.md

 ```
 npm run build
 ```
 This will create a folder called `build` which should be served as static file.
+Additionally, the domain should route requests to `/api` to anitrack server.
 This guide will use Nginx for that but you can use anything you like

 6. Assuming you are running ubuntu, the following are configs that can be copied to nginx config file
 ```